microsoft/react-native-winrt/docs/USAGE.md

 ### Troubleshooting

 - If running Debug, make sure to run `yarn start` in the command prompt before running the app.
-Otherwise, you may see an error with "connection with server could not be established"
+Otherwise, you may see an error with "connection with server could not be established".

 - When running Debug, you may see the error: "ReferenceError: Windows is not defined".
 The browser debugger is not supported with React Native Windows, so you may need to change this line in `App.cpp`: